 When aortic valve stenosis or regurgitation occurs, the heart is forced to work harder, which can result in inadequate blood circulation to the rest of the body.

 Surgery may be recommended if changes in your aortic valve cause:

-The Heart & Vascular Center is located in the Shapiro Cardiovascular Center, across the street from BWH’s main 75 Francis Street entrance.
+The Heart & Vascular Center is located in the Shapiro Cardiovascular Center, across the street from Brigham and Women’s main 75 Francis Street entrance.
 The Heart & Vascular Center brings together the full range of services in one location, fostering seamless and coordinated care for all cardiovascular patients.

-Prior to surgery, you be scheduled for a visit to the Watkins Clinic in the Shapiro Cardiovascular Center for preoperative information and tests.
+Prior to surgery, you will be scheduled for a visit to the Watkins Clinic in the Shapiro Cardiovascular Center for preoperative information and tests.

 During your surgery, family and friends can wait in the Shapiro Family Center where staff members will provide surgery updates.

-In addition to our cardiac surgeons, patients also benefit from the teamwork of medical cardiologists, interventional cardiologists, cardiovascular imaging experts and radiologists, and anesthesiologists, all experts in cardiovascular disease.
+In addition to our cardiac surgeons, patients also benefit from the teamwork of medical cardiologists, interventional cardiologists, cardiovascular imaging experts and radiologists and anesthesiologists, all experts in cardiovascular disease.
 They work alongside nurses, physician assistants, physical therapists, dietitians and social workers to achieve outstanding outcomes for our patients.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.